MFoster/MEFSocketBundle/README.md

 process but it just wasn't playing nice, it's too fast for the port binding and things just got crazy, so two shells.

-I've used phpunit groups to help limit things as you can't run all the tests at once, it just wouldn't work until I can get both servers to run in parellel, which isn't hard, I just have to work the configuration options a little more.
+I've used phpunit groups to help limit things as you can't run all the tests at once, it just wouldn't work until I can get both servers to run in parallel, which isn't hard, I just have to work the configuration options a little more.

 Run this in one shell: